-GPS/DATA FILE - 1600 swimming holes in a .csv file (updated 11/14 - will open as a spreadsheet).
+GPS POI/DATA FILE - 1600 swimming holes in a .xls file (updated 11/14 - will open as a spreadsheet).
 READ AND DELETE HEADER on file before using.
-(NOTE: For information about how to input these to your auto GPS (Garmin, Tom Tom or Magellan), see POI-FACTORY (look under "TOP PICKS" for step by step instructions for your device) .
-If you need to convert to another file format, try GPSVizualizer to convert. )
+(NOTE: Save it as a .csv file for direct input to your Garmin.
+For Tom Tom and other mapping software, most require the .gpx format - use GPSVizualizer to convert.
+For more information about how to input these to your GPS (Garmin, Tom Tom or Magellan), see POI-FACTORY (look under "TOP PICKS" for step by step instructions for your device) .

 BEST SWIMMING HOLE JOKE

 ABOUT EASTERN HOT SPRINGS - We are often asked, "Where are the natural hot springs in the east".
 There really aren't any very natural ones.
 You have to go west of Denver - we list some great ones!

 NATIONAL STATIC MAP - This map will give you an idea of what areas have the most swimming holes and hot springs.
 It is NOT an interactive map.